Learning Objectives

 Network-based WAF

 Network-based WAFs often deliver high speeds and low latency.
-This is because they are installed extremely close to the assets they protect.
+This is because they are installed extremely close to the assets they secure.
 But there are disadvantages.
 Hardware devices cost more to install.
 They also need space, which can be scarce in office settings.
 And all hardware appliances will need regular maintenance.

 Host-based WAF

 The downsides of host-centered web firewalls include high data consumption.
 Installing WAF systems for each core application can reduce network capacity.
-Software firewalls are often complex to set up.
+Web firewalls are often complex to set up.
 Multiple WAFs may be needed for different workstations or servers.
 They take time to install and can become expensive in some cases.

 Cloud-based WAF